 Help Save Sharks!

 In most commercial fisheries, the meat of a shark has little value.
 The fins, however, are highly valued and are used for shark fin soup and medicinal purposes.
-Many sharks fall victim to the horrific practice of finning, where the fins of the shark are cut off and the rest of the still-living shark’s body is discarded into the sea to die.
+Every year, millions of sharks fall victim to the horrific practice of finning.
+The fins of the shark are cut off and the rest of the shark is discarded in the sea to die.

 Many sharks also are caught in nets and fishing lines, as accidental bycatch.
 Longline fishing, bottom trawlers, and gillnets produce large numbers of shark bycatch.
 Simple gear changes, innovative hook designs, and new fishing methods could greatly reduce shark bycatch while also giving higher yields of target fish and saving time and money for fishing crews.